 On previous occasions I have discussed the merits of prevention referred to by the acronym of HELP to assist individuals attain defined objectives, thereby avoiding costly cures.

-Add to those comments the following preventative actions an Owner should undertake:
+Add to those comments the following preventive actions an Owner should undertake:

-Planning to take preventative measures is more effective than implementing costly cures to achieve a desired outcome.
-As part of your New Year’s resolution, become AWARE, and avoid unnecessary cures by getting it right the first time.
+Planning to take preventive measures is more effective than implementing costly cures to achieve a desired outcome.
+As part of your New Year’s resolution, become aware, and avoid unnecessary cures by getting it right the first time.